top of page

 (Meta)barcoding

-Our group participates in a number of local and global barcoding initiatives as part of BIOSCAN, and more recently, has begun to apply eDNA metabarcoding to better understand invertebrate biodiversity in critically important habitats.
-Currently, PhD student Ethan Ross is comparing the recovery of benthic invertebrate diversity from aqueous and sedimentary eDNA sampled from Scottish seagrass beds.
-As part of this work, we continue to build barcode reference libraries to support future eDNA applications.
-See some of our previous barcoding work published in Marine Policy, PLoS ONE, and Scientific Data.
+Our group participates in a number of local and global barcoding initiatives as part of BIOSCAN, and more recently, has begun to apply metabarcoding to better understand invertebrate biodiversity in critically important habitats (e.g. seagrass).
+We're currently generating barcode reference libraries for tropical micromolluscs, among other groups, and doing gut content metabarcoding in gastropods.
+See some of our previous barcoding work published in Ecology and Evolution, Marine Policy, PLoS ONE, and Scientific Data